Homemade integrations vs. iPaaS: the real cost of “saving” on technology you need to know

 TCO: What you don't see in the initial budget

-El TCO (Total Cost of Ownership) it's not limited to the initial bill or the annual license.
+The TCO (Total Cost of Ownership) is not limited to the initial bill or the annual license.
 It includes everything you pay — in money and in time — from when the integration is designed to when it is replaced or shut down.

 Articles such as”Why Integration Platforms Offer Superior Total Cost of Ownership (TCO)”, from Initus, detail that custom code and legacy middleware carry a permanent burden: maintenance, specialized personnel, greater risk of failures and difficulty scaling.

-From that perspective, the TCO of home integrations includes:
+From that perspective, the TCO of custom integrations includes:

 1. Visible direct costs